Cyber criminals are using AI voice cloning tools to dupe victims

 Vall-E maker Microsoft alluded to this problem, including a disclaimer in a paper demonstrating the technology that "it may carry potential risks in misuse of the model, such as spoofing voice identification or impersonating a specific speaker."
 The paper noted that if the tool is rolled out to the general public, it "should include a protocol to ensure that the speaker approves the use of their voice."

-For this reason, the company said that identity verification is essential to weed out malicious content, and the tech will only be available for a fee.
+For this reason, the company said that identity verification is essential to weed out malicious content and that the tech will only be available for a fee.

 How to protect yourself

-Farid said he doesn't even answer his phone anymore unless he's expecting a call.
+Farid said he no longer answers his phone unless he's expecting a call.
 And when he receives calls from supposed family members, like his wife, that seem "off," he asks her for a code word that they've agreed upon.

 "Now we even mispronounce it, too, if we suspect someone else knows it," he told CBS MoneyWatch.
 "It's like a password you don't share with anybody.
 It's a pretty easy way to circumvent this, as long as you have wherewithal to ask and not panic."